spm/spm-docs/docs/tutorials/fmri/event/preprocessing.md

 `Coregister` pulldown menu.
 This will call up the specification of a coregistration job in the batch editor window.

-- Highlight `Reference Image` and then select the mean functional image `meansM03953_0005_0006.img`.
+- Highlight `Fixed Image` and then select the mean functional image `meansM03953_0005_0006.img`.

-- Highlight `Source Image` and then select the structural image eg.
+- Highlight `Moved Image` and then select the structural image eg.
   `sM03953_0007.img`.

 - Press the `Save` button and save the job as `coreg.job`